AlexLabram/CreativeWriting/orig/README.md

 ### <a name="Strawberry"></a>Strawberry Court

 A young man moves out of home and into a block of flats.
 Strawberry Court is an old converted victorian house surrounding a central courtyard.
-Nice place, friendly neighbours: a cute girl, a traditional middle-aged couple, a sweet old granny, a group of yobs-with-hearts-of-gold.
+Nice place, friendly neighbours: a cute young-professional girl, a traditional middle-aged couple, a sweet old granny, a group of yobs-with-hearts-of-gold.

-Shame about Rick, the creepy mute guy on the top floor, but at least he's good with that electric guitar he keeps playing.
+Shame about Rick, the creepy mute guy on the top floor, but at least he's good with that electric guitar he keeps playing at all hours.

 Then one night he looks across the courtyard through a window and sees Mary, the cute one, climbing a ladder and tying a noose round her neck.
 He rushes round... and she answers the door in confusion.
 No step, no rope.
 But a slightly funny look in her eye...